 The Stratocaster is a versatile guitar, so it doesn’t really have any one defining tone.
 However, it’s generally considered to be a very bright and cutting instrument (though not to the extent that the Telecaster is).
 It also has a mid-range “quack”.
 It’s a great choice for musicians looking to play lead (with the exception of jazz), though it can be a bit too bright for rhythm work.
 Though to be fair, this really varies based on your playing style, your amp, and how you EQ your rig.

 The Stratocaster is one of the most copied instruments in the world, and because of this dozens of different interpretations of it exist.
 However, the most affordable version of this guitar that still looks and feels like those played by famous musicians is the Fender Standard Stratocaster.
+The "Strat" remains as one of the most popular guitar types today.

 Fender Standard Stratocaster